redox-os/website/content/faq.en.md

 ## What is a microkernel?

-A microkernel is the near-minimum amount of software that can provide the mechanisms needed to implement an operating system, which run on the highest privilege of the processor.
+A microkernel is the near-minimum amount of software that can provide the mechanisms needed to implement an operating system, which runs on the highest privilege of the processor.

 This approach to OS design brings more stability and security, with a small cost on performance.